andrelcunha/nodejs-email_service_backend/README.md

 # Email Service Backend

-The backend is a Fastify server written in Node.js and TypeScript that provides a RESTful API for sending emails abstracting email service providers
+The backend is a Fastify server written in Node.js and TypeScript that provides a RESTful API for sending emails abstracting email service providers.

 ## Getting Started